eProsima/Fast-DDS-docs/docs/pubsub.rst

 **XML Configuration**

-The :ref:`xml-profiles` section contains the full information about how to configuring *Fast RTPS* through an *XML file*.
+The :ref:`xml-profiles` section contains the full information about how to setup *Fast RTPS* through an *XML file*.

 Additional Concepts